 In the age of social, email marketing is still considered one of the most effective methods to reach your customers.
-According to the Software Service Survey, “40% of B2B marketers rated the leads generated by email marketing (house list) as high quality.”
+According to a Software Advice survey, “40% of B2B marketers rated the leads generated by email marketing (house list) as high quality.”

 So, if your DIY email marketing campaigns aren’t producing the kind of leads or conversions that you expected, there are a few actions you can take to improve your results.
 From tracking the right metrics to sending targeted emails, you can increase your clicks as well as your conversions.